Experiencing A Dental Emergency? We Offer Same-Day Appointments! Don't Wait - Click Here To Request Now!

 Can dentures cause bad breath?

 If not properly cleaned, dentures can harbor bacteria, leading to bad breath.
 Regular cleaning, soaking, and brushing of dentures and good oral hygiene help prevent odors.
 It’s also important to clean your gums, tongue, and natural teeth.
-Regular dental checkups ensure your dentures remain fresh and free from bacteria buildup.
+Regular dental checkups ensure your dentures remain fresh and free from bacterial buildup.

 Can I use regular toothpaste to clean my dentures?